zoot101/snapraid-daily/README.md

 to the user.
 This will contain an concise output of all the operations carried out and what the result was.

-## Step 10 - Run Notification Hook if Given
+## Step 10 - Run Notification Hooks if Given

-Lastly the notification hook is called here if specified in the config file.
+Lastly the notification hooks are called here one-by-one if specified in the config file.

 # Sample Output